Čačak and Ovčar Banja, 2022, part 3 (Čačak, Ovčar Banja, mount Kablar)

 Kablar and the Hermitage of St. Sava

 Many years ago, when I was here for the first time, I went with my fellow hikers precisely to Savina Voda.
 Every time after that, when hiking across Kablar, we followed another trail.
 I remember climbing up to Savina Voda as very strenuous.
 So, why did I choose to go this way now?
-Because I did not know exactly where the other trail started and I knew about the one to Savina Voda, since it leaves from the former mountain lodge of a club I used to be a member of a long time ago.
+Because I did not know exactly where the other trail started and I knew about the one to Savina Voda, since it leaves from the former mountain lodge of a hiking club I used to be a member of a long time ago.
 Meanwhile things have changed – primarily in the number of signs and even more often in the form of frequent trail blazing, so I did see along the way a clearly marked trail that was easier, but by this time I had already made up my mind about going to Savina Voda first.

 In order to get to Savina Voda, I followed trail no. 2 that had an exclamation mark next to the number, meaning that even today it is considered more difficult, so it was not only a question of my memory.
 I was really keen on getting to Savina Voda, i.e., the Hermitage of St. Sava, so I opted for this trail irrespective of the exclamation mark.
 After the experience I had here this time, I must say right away that this is absolutely not a trail for people who are not fit and who have no hiking experience.
 My fitness was feeble, but I used my experience to the fullest.
 It was also good that I had trekking poles.
 What I know now, however, is that I will NEVER walk this trail again.